renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 print("Hello ``name``!");
 {% endhighlight %}

-> `process` is an `object` that is always available in Ceylon... to see what it can do, just type `process.` in the IDE and wait for the IDE to show you (hitting Ctrl+Space will bring a popup with suggestions from anywhere!).
+> `process` is an `object` that is always available in Ceylon... to see what other things it can do, just type `process.` in the IDE and wait for the IDE to show you (hitting Ctrl+Space will bring a popup with suggestions from anywhere!).

 Now, when you run this program, you will notice it will not print anything until you actually type something into the console window and hit Enter.
 But after you do that, you should see our greeting message printed with whatever value you entered.

 This is really awesome, isn't it?